6 Cool Classic Cars Reborn for the 21st Century Driver

 In today’s world, MGs are more centered on practicality, offering a hatchback and several SUVs.
 However, back in the 1950s-70s, the MG sportscar was where it was at.
 Back then, the MGs were rather simplistic and lightweight, especially compared to what you find on the market today.

-The MG Abingdon Edition and MG LE50 are the company’s two ready-to-go vehicles, with the LE50 being the more affordable options.
+The MG Abingdon Edition and MG LE50 are the company’s two ready-to-go vehicles, with the LE50 being the more affordable option.
 That one has a Mazda engine underneath the hood with a quick 0-60 mph acceleration time of 5.1 seconds.
 The Abingdon Edition has a 2.5-liter four-cylinder Mazda engine powering it with a six-speed manual gearbox and limited slip differential resulting in a 4-seconds-flat 0-60 mph time.
-It ultimately redlines at 160 mph, whereas the original would’ve just barely topped 100 mph.
+It ultimately redlines at 160 mph, whereas the original would’ve barely topped 100 mph.

 While the Alcantara, carpet, and leather – as well as the performance-oriented brakes and suspension – are certainly new, this car looks just like the classic.
 It just feels much more powerful.